 Elwell 4489: Lewes pattern billhook?
 10 inch.
 A beautiful object, superbly forged, and uncommon.
 Light, and cuts like a dream.
 I can't find it in any Elwell catalogues, but I've been told it is a Lewes pattern, and this seems plausible.

-Elwell 3711: Hampshire (Moss) billhook, 8 inch.
+Elwell 3711: Hampshire (Moss) pattern billhook, 10 inch.
 Older Elwell literature calls this a Hampshire Moss, I assume that they were inspired by the tools of the Moss Family, from the area where Sussex, Surrey and Hampshire meet.
 It seems better balanced than most of the Moss billhooks that I've handled.
 This pattern is sometimes favoured by hurdle makers for trimming rather than cleaving.

-Elwell 3902: (Dorset) Spar Hook, 7 inch.
+Elwell 3902: (Dorset) spar hook, 7 inch.
 A good little hook, and the tool often preferred by spar makers in the SE.

 Cornelius Whitehouse ('Hedgehog') Spar Hook, 8 inch: Beautifully slim and light hook of the a South East shape - no number to relate to catalogue.